quru/qis/README.md

   * Tagging a zone or location on an image
   * Searching by tag
 * Image folios
-  * A "basket" of selected images
+  * A "basket" or virtual folder of selected images
-  * Short URL to view the images (gallery viewer integration?)
+  * Short URL to view the images (gallery viewer integration)
   * Download all as a zip
   * Special access controls, e.g. guest access?
 * The ability to use an object store (e.g. Amazon S3) for back-end image storage
 * New imaging operations
   * Automatic crop to target dimensions
-  * Generate image frames from video files
+  * Generate image frames from video files (like Gifify)
   * Enhanced EXIF / XMP support e.g. to set copyright text
+  * Automatic file size optimisation (like PNG Crush)
+* Support for new image formats
+  * BPG, JPEG XR, WEBP
+  * Wide colour / Display P3 profiles
 * Social media integration (Instagram, Flickr, Pinterest, ...)